electronicayciencia/EasyMCP2221/README.rst

 - Clock Output
 - USB Wake-up via Interrupt Detection.

-You can practice the basics of digital electronics, microcontrollers, and robotics using nothing more than a regular computer, a breadboard, a few parts, and Python.
+So you can practice the basics of digital electronics, microcontrollers, and robotics using nothing more than a regular computer, a breadboard, a few parts, and Python.

 Documentation